mwhistler/m.whistlers-state-machine/README.md

 ## Project
 This is a pet project created for state machine implementations research.
-As the app environment two modules are used: scheduler and macro-based mechanism for pauseable function execution (a kind of pseudo-threads).
+As the app environment two modules are used: scheduler and macro-based mechanism for coroutines creation and execution (a kind of pseudo-threads).

 ### Scheduler